alexzielenski/ZKRevealingTableViewCell/README.md

 }
 ```

-If you want only one item selected at a time, you could do something like this:
+If you want only one item selected at a time, you could do something like this in UITableViewController subclass:

 ```objc
 #pragma mark - Accessors